Tips for Choosing the Perfect Christmas Tree in Albany

 It just wouldn't be Christmas without a tree!
-The age-old tradition of choosing a tree and bringing it into your home, signifies the beginning of the holiday season and gets you, and your loved ones, in the spirit!
+The age-old tradition of choosing a tree and bringing it into your home signifies the beginning of the holiday season and gets you and your loved ones into the spirit.

 This year, why not cut your own tree?
-If you haven't ever chopped your own tree - start a new tradition, it's a lot of fun.
-There is something special about searching until you lay eyes on the perfect tree and bringing home for your own!
+If you haven't ever chopped your own tree, start a new tradition!
+There is just something special about searching until you lay eyes on the absolute perfect tree and bringing it home for your own.

 Tips For Choosing The Perfect Christmas Tree

 Decide where the tree is going to stand in your home - Avoid placing your tree near a heat source such as radiators, heating vents, and fireplaces.
 Also try to keep the tree out of areas where it might get bumped or knocked over.
 Have the perfect spot from last year?
 Read on!